Flavor Tips for Salt Free Cooking

 It looks like most all of the turkey is being plumped (injected with a sodium broth) or brined.
 Look for free range, no antibiotics or hormones.
 These farmers raise their turkeys this way so they are the most natural and usually the most flavorful.
 These will most likely not be plumped.
 Not easy to find.
 Try natural food stores, or direct from the farms, or mail order.

-Breadings - Plain flour is most commonly used to bread meats or vegetables for cooking especially frying.
+Breadings - These can be tricky on a low sodium diet because sodium in breadings can be sneaky.
+Plain flour is most commonly used to bread meats or vegetables for cooking especially frying.
 Flour tends to need salt otherwise it tastes bland like paste.
-Try adding seasonings (like Gusto) to the flour before breading, this makes a big difference in the flavor (not bland) but you still achieve a crispy coating.
+Try adding seasonings (like Gusto) to the flour before breading, this makes a big difference in the flavor so it's not bland but you still achieve a crispy coating.
 Try other breadings like ground nut flour or nut meal.
 Almond meal or almond flour is good and fairly easy to find.
 Store this in the freezer so it stays fresh.
 There are many other types of breadings that give you flavorful results.
-Light batters like a tempura batter, egg whites, beer batter, corn meal, ground or chopped nuts, seeds like seasame seeds, rice flour, cornstarch, arrowroot, a little mustard or ground mustard seeds, freshly ground peppercorns, or try a variety of mixed peppercorns.
+Light batters like a tempura batter, egg whites, beer batter, corn meal, ground or chopped nuts, seeds like seasame seeds, rice flour, corn flour, potato flour, cornstarch, arrowroot, a little mustard, freshly ground peppercorns, or try a variety of mixed peppercorns.
 Even a pinch of cayenne or chili added to a breading adds a little kick to take away the bland.
-It doesn't have to be hot just flavorful.
+It doesn't have to be hot, just flavorful.
+Lot's of combinations to try to get that crispy coating you miss and without the salt.

 If you are eating bread...buy good quality bread.
 Cheap or inexpensive bread is usually much higher in sodium.
 Try breads seasoned with garlic, herbs and/or seeds as they will have more flavor and the sodium tends to be lower.
 For example, try breads like, sourdough, rye, garlic, jalapeno, even olive oil bread for some ideas.